Room at the Bottom (Dad's Army): Plot

 Wilson commands the next parade and admits he will be leading them on the divisional scheme on Sunday.
 Mainwaring enters, wearing a private's uniform, nobly declaring that the protection of the town must come before pride.
 The platoon, particularly Jones and Godfrey, are saddened as he joins the ranks.
 Wilson calls the platoon to attention, but Mainwaring mistimes his drill, while Jones has improved.
 However, the roles are soon reversed.

 Suddenly the pre-arranged Drill Sergeant Gregory turns up and immediately starts barking orders, insulting many members of the platoon.
 Mainwaring speaks up in their defence but, now as a private, is picked on for speaking out of turn.
 However, Gregory is soon given a taste of his own medicine when they practise sloping arms; Jones mucks it up, accidentally throwing his rifle on the Drill Sergeant's foot.

 At the exercise Wilson does not make a good job of leadership.
 Jones volunteers to be the scout, but ants climb up his trousers and he has to take them off to get rid of them.
-Believing it's the signal to advance, the platoon move forward, but soon find themselves in an ambush.
+Believing this is the signal to advance, the platoon moves forward but soon find themselves in an ambush.
 It is a disheartened platoon that heads back to Walmington.
-Sponge remarks there'll soon be no platoon for the new officer to take charge of.
-Therefore, the platoon decide to write to GHQ, asking for Mainwaring to be commissioned.
+Sponge remarks there will be no platoon left for the new officer to take charge of.
+Therefore, the platoon decides to write to GHQ, asking for Mainwaring to be commissioned.
 In his letter, Walker offers a couple of bottles of scotch "if it will tip the balance".
-Frazer declines to write with his colleagues, instead writing at home and asking for promotion himself.
+Frazer declines to write with his colleagues, instead writing at home anonymously and asking for promotion himself.

-As a result of the letters, Mainwaring is reinstated and everything is back to normal... almost.
+As a result of the letters, Mainwaring is reinstated, and everything is almost back to normal.
 He and Wilson then muse on the events of the past few days.
 When Wilson laughs at the fact that Mainwaring had had no authority whatsoever to command the platoon, the latter then shocks Wilson by saying that he, therefore, had had no authority to promote him to sergeant in the first place.
-Wilson realises what Mainwaring is implying, but the latter plays on the moment by saying that he was sure everything would be sorted out ... and then says nonchalantly, "Perhaps you'd like to borrow my penknife!" (to remove his sergeant's stripes).
+Wilson realises what Mainwaring is implying, but the latter plays on the moment by saying that he was sure everything would be sorted out, and then says nonchalantly, "Perhaps you'd like to borrow my penknife" (to remove his sergeant's stripes).